uutils/coreutils/README.md

 ### GNU Make ###

-To simply test all available utilities:
+To test all available utilities:
 ```bash
 $ make test
 ```